pithos/pithos.github.io/index.md

 ## News

-**We are happy to announce the release of Pithos 1.0.0!** This is a huge release for the project.
-There are many new features, including a redesigned UI and icon.
-We hope you like it!
-Pithos 1.0.0 requires GTK 3.10+ (Ubuntu 14.04).
-The release will be available via RPMFusion shortly.
+**We are happy to announce the release of Pithos 1.1.0!** There are many new features, including a redesigned preferences dialog.
-See below for installation instructions.
+Pithos 1.1.0 requires GTK 3.14+ (Ubuntu 15.04, Fedora 21).
+See below for
+installation instructions.

+**Pithos 1.0.2 bug fix release!** We have also released a bug fix release for the 1.0.x series (GTK 3.10 compatible), for those of you using Fedora
+<= 20 and Ubuntu <= 14.10.
+1.0.2 fixes a critical bug where Pithos would
+freeze up under certain deadlock conditions.

 ## Screenshot